-Each new teacher to Discovery Key is given a teacher mentor.
+Discovery Key has two new teachers who are at level 1 of the ESP program and one teacher who is at level 3 of the program.
 The responsibilities of the mentors are introducing new staff, working on team planning, communication, model lessons plans and answering any and all questions for the new personnel.